gimolabs/docs/docs/intro.md

 slug: /
 ---

-# Gimo Finance: Unlock the Full Potential of $A0GI Token
+# Gimo Finance: The Ultimate Hub to Stake and Earn on 0G AI Economy

 ## Vision: Activating Liquidity for the AI Economy

-As decentralized AI infrastructure demands fluid, programmable capital, Gimo Finance delivers the foundational layer to unlock the full liquidity potential of $A0GI within the [0G](https://0g.ai/) ecosystem.
+As decentralized AI infrastructure demands fluid, programmable capital, Gimo Finance delivers the foundational layer to unlock the full liquidity potential of $0G within the [0G](https://0g.ai/) ecosystem.

 Built on StaFi’s AI-powered LSaaS (Liquid Staking as a Service), Gimo Finance transforms staked assets into yield-generating, composable capital—aligning liquidity access with 0G’s mission of decentralized intelligence.

 Positioned at the intersection of staking and AI-native finance, Gimo aims to become the strategic liquidity engine for next-generation machine economies, where capital flows as freely as intelligence itself.

+As Gimo evolves beyond staking into diversified earned products, it strengthens its role as the ultimate hub to Stake and Earn on the 0G ecosystem—bridging decentralized intelligence with programmable liquidity, and ensuring every participant can capture both security and sustainable yield in the AI-native economy.

 ## Naming Origins: The Story Behind Gimo Finance